creswick/pastepipe/README.md

   -V --version            Show version information
   -v --verbose            Higher verbosity
   -q --quiet              Lower verbosity
-  -u --user=USER          Your user name (default=rogue)
+  --user=USER             Your user name (default is taken from $USER) -l --language=LANGUAGE  The language used for syntax highlighting (default=haskell) -t --title=TITLE        The title of the snippet
-  -l --language=LANGUAGE  The language used for syntax highlighting (default=haskell) -t --title=TITLE        The title of the snippet
+  -u --uri=URL            The URI of the lpaste instance to post to (default=http://lpaste.net/)
-     --uri=URL            The URI of the hpaste instance to post to (default=http://hpaste.org/fastcgi/hpaste.fcgi/) --test               Prevents PastePipe from actually posting content, just echos the configuration and input
+     --test               Prevents PastePipe from actually posting content, just echos the configuration and input
 ```